zsiciarz/django-envelope/docs/cookbook.rst

         form_invalid_message = _(u"There was en error in the contact form.") form_valid_message = _(u"Thank you for your message.")

+See the :ref:`customization section <subclassing-contact-view>` on how to plug the subclassed view into your URLconf.

 Categorized contact form
 ------------------------